Tips for Watching and Photographing Butterflies

 Watching butterflies is a delight at any age, but finding them can be a challenge.
 Get tips to make butterfly watching easy and fun.

 You don’t have to be a scientist to enjoy watching butterflies.
 (By the way, did you know that people who study them are called lepidopterists?)
-Butterfly watching has caught on as a hobby in recent decades, and it’s not hard to see why.
+Butterfly watching, or butterflying, has caught on as a hobby in recent decades, and it’s not hard to see why.
 You don’t have to spend much time in the backyard before you’ll notice them flitting about.
-And with more than 650 species in the U.S. alone, there’s a good chance you’ll see something new and interesting.

-Good news!
+This hobby is parallel to the world of birding.
+In short, it involves finding, identifying and enjoying the many kinds of butterflies in the wild.
+It’s the perfect activity for anyone who enjoys being outdoors on gorgeous, sunny days—and who doesn’t?
+But there’s good news if you’re not an early bird!
 You don’t have to wake up with the birds to see butterflies.
 In fact, brunch time might be your best shot at peak diversity.
-Different species are active at different hours, so you can be in a single spot all day long and always find something new and intriguing.
+Different butterfly species are active at different hours, so you can be in a single spot all day long and always find something new and intriguing.

 One trick is to watch for specialized behavior like basking and hill topping.
 Especially on chilly mornings, butterflies can be found sunbathing, or basking, with their wings spread or folded flat so the warm rays will elevate their body temperature.
 Swallowtails and some other species often gather in large numbers for hill topping: Males cluster on open hilltops, while females look for suitable mates before flying downhill to seek host plants for laying eggs.